9 Nut Butters for Your Low-Carb KitchenArticle posted in: Diet & Nutrition

 They’re also very versatile and can be used in so many ways—jelly and bread aren’t worthy!
 Plus, if you have a powerful blender at home, you can make your own nut butters with one ingredient; nuts.
 No preservatives, no hefty price tag—just blend and enjoy.

-Check out these nine nutritious nut butters for your keto kitchen:
+Check out these nine nutritious nut butters for your low-carb kitchen:

 Now, grab a spoon and learn more about these creamy, dreamy spreads: